 Those words are from a short text, The Gardener’s Year, by Czech author Karel Capek in 1929.
 A sentimental and funny little book that I would recommend to any gardener who’s willing to laugh at themselves.
 And although I doubt that any of us use pocket-handkerchiefs for measuring these days (perhaps we should bring that practice back), let’s consider the small patch of earth on which we stand.

-Here in Kentucky, the soil is a fertile reddish-brown.
+Here, the soil is a fertile reddish-brown.
 It’s one of our state’s most valuable resources, giving us corn, soybeans, tobacco, grazing lands and pasture, golden rod, water filtration, and the bluegrass.
+All created and harvested with the help of farmers and their specialised equipment (from sites like fastline).
 Kentucky’s official state soil is known as Crider soil, named after a community in Caldwell County, KY.
 This four-layered soil series of brown silt loam, red silt loam, dark red silty clay loam, and dark red clay, occurs on nearly a half-million acres and spans 35 Kentucky counties.

 It was a tremendous surprise to find that Kentucky’s soil bears my family’s name—Crider.
 And it reminds me that, really, we are all related to the dirt.
 My forefathers and foremothers are in this soil, just like everyone else’s.
 Everything that lives and dies, generations of humans, plants, and animals, are all beneath our feet, unnoticed.
 And so, anywhere we go, the soil is both our ancestor and our child.
 We take from it the past, the crops, the minerals, the coal.
 We give to it the future, the compost, the plastic pieces, the toxic chemicals.